Vehicle registration plates of New Zealand: Caravans and trailers

-Two older formats are the Lnnnn format and the nnnnL format which were still shown on black-on-white plates (e.g. 6176M, P8317).
-Some silver-on-black plates had this format with nnnnI (e.g. 5727I), and some black-on-white plates issued in 2002 have the format nnnAL (excluding W, Y and Z as the second letter) (e.g. 123AB), in preparation of the new LnnnL format launched later that year.
+Two older formats are the Lnnnn format and the nnnnL format which were issued on black-on-white and silver-on-black plates (e.g. 1234A, A1234).
+Some black-on-white plates issued in 2002 have the format nnnAL (excluding W, Y and Z as the second letter) (e.g. 123AA), in preparation of the new LnnnL format launched later that year.
+Also, silver-on-black plates were issued to trailers with motorcycle plates before the RNA range in 1990.

 History

 Before 1925 vehicle registration took place on a regional rather than on a country-wide basis.
 Vehicles displayed their registration numbers on the right-hand side of the vehicle, often painted on.
 From 1925, the authorities issued steel plates to vehicle-owners annually.
 The first plates were United States-made green with white numbers prefixed with NZ (nnn-nnn).
 The 1926–1927 year was black with white numbers with the following plates black with orange numbers (nnn*nnn).
 This system changed when steel supplies became limited during World War II: from 1941 plates remained valid for five years.